 There is no other research hospital in the world that will be practicing “translational” medicine, i.e., research will be directly applied (or “translated”) during therapy, with doctors and researchers working in the same space, real time, 24/7, with patients.
 Our stunning building is architecturally designed to create this seamless integration.

-In matching our volunteers to opportunities, we work at balancing organizational needs with your interests, skills, talents and schedule.
 As integral members of our healthcare team, the contributions of volunteers are far-reaching:

 Requirements for Volunteering

-- 150 Hour Commitment
+- 100 Hour Commitment with Consistent Weekly Shifts

-- Medical Requirements, including TB testing
+- Medical Requirements, including MMR, Varicella, TB Testing, COVID and Flu Vaccination (Seasonal)

 - Criminal Background Check (18 years and older)